QuantEcon/lecture-source-py/source/rst/pandas.rst

 This lecture will provide a basic introduction to pandas

-Throughout the lecture we will assume that the following imports have taken place
+Throughout the lecture, we will assume that the following imports have taken place

 .. code-block:: python3